krupalshah/Composer/README.md

-`Composer` helps you to execute multiple interdependent input/output tasks such as webservice calls, database read/writes and file i/o together with concurrency support using `java.util.concurrent` APIs.
+`Composer` helps you to execute multiple interdependent input/output tasks such as webservice calls, database read/writes and file i/o together with concurrency support using `java.util.concurrent` APIs.<br/>
 It is compatible with Java 8 & above on all JVM based platforms.

 Most client-side mobile/web applications and backend services communicating with each other